-Engaging in Financial Services Industries
+Engaging with Financial Industries

 A study by Gallap suggests each engaged customer is likely to bring banks 37% more annual revenue compared to people who are not emotionally attached to their banks.
 For banks, this result is an enormous increase in their revenues.
 This makes it more important to start building a customer/organisation relationship right from the beginning of the customer’s journey.